 - Borrie

-- Borrie, also called turmeric, is a deep yellow, ground spice obtained from the dried root of a plant related to ginger.
+- Borrie (turmeric) is a deep yellow, ground spice obtained from the dried root of a plant related to ginger.
 It has a slightly bitter taste and care should be taken not to exceed the amount recommended in a recipe.
-Borrie is chiefly used in curries, pickled fish and sosaties and for colouring yellow rice.
+Borrie is chiefly used in curries, pickled fish and sosaties and for colouring yellow rice… more

 - Cardamom